D7823/UAV_SLAM/Software/ROS/side_x_side_stereo/README.md

 Note: the launch files has to be modified before running (check the comment inside the files)

 ## Build
-1. Copy all the whole folder to your catkin workspace
+1. Copy the whole folder to your catkin workspace

 2. run
 ```